AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 >[!NOTE]
 >
->A pipeline cannot be set up until its associated git repository has at least one branch and [program setup](/help/getting-started/program-setup.md) is complete.
+>A pipeline cannot be set up until its associated Git repository has at least one branch and [program setup](/help/getting-started/program-setup.md) is complete.
 See [Cloud Manager Repositories](/help/managing-code/managing-repositories.md) to learn how to add and manage repositories in Cloud Manager.

 ## Add a non-production pipeline {#add-non-production-pipeline}